Are probiotics good for dogs? Dog probiotics, explained

 • Only purchase probiotic supplements that provide all the information you need to make an informed decision on the product label or through their websites.
 It should be easy to learn what probiotic strains are included, how many CFUs they contain, whether prebiotics are present as well, and whether there are any scientific studies to support the product’s use.

-• Look for a National Animal Supplement Council (NASC) quality seal, which indicates the company has successfully passed an independent third-party audit every two years and complies with numerous quality-control measures and labeling guidelines.
+• Look for a quality seal, which indicates the company has successfully passed an independent third-party audit every two years and complies with numerous quality-control measures and labelling guidelines.

 • Avoid supplements that are made by fly-by-night companies.
 Choose products made by manufacturers with a long track record of making quality products.